Red Sox vs. Rays Player Props Betting Odds

 Devers Stats

-- Devers has picked up a hit in three games in a row.
-During his last five outings he is batting .286 with three doubles, two walks and four RBI.
+- Devers takes a three-game streak with at least one hit into this contest.
+During his last five outings he is hitting .286 with three doubles, two walks and four RBI.

 Devers Recent Games